PacktPublishing/NHibernate-4x-Cookbook/README.md

 # NHibernate 4.x Cookbook
-This is the code repository for [NHibernate 4.x Cookbook](https://www.packtpub.com/application-development/nhibernate-40-cookbook?utm_source=github&utm_medium=repository&utm_content=9781784396428),published by Packt.It contains all the supporting project files necessary to work through the book from start to finish.
+This is the code repository for [NHibernate 4.x Cookbook](https://www.packtpub.com/application-development/nhibernate-40-cookbook?utm_source=github&utm_medium=repository&utm_content=9781784396428), published by Packt.
+It contains all the supporting project files necessary to work through the book from start to finish.

 ## Instructions and Navigation